resizes/blog/blog/2025-02-17-sftp/index.md

 With all our resources created, we can prove that everything is going well with several steps:

 ### 1. Enter the SFTPGo host
-We can enter the host that we created earlier in the `values.yaml` file (sftpgo.example.com) and we will see a login screen like the one in the following image.
-With what we have done, we should be able to log in as the admin user using the credentials stored in our AWS Secret Manager.
+We can enter the host that we created earlier in the `values.yaml` file (sftpgo.example.com) and see a login screen like the one in the following image.
+With what we have done, it should be possible to log in as the admin user using the credentials stored in our AWS Secret Manager.

 ![Sftpgo Login](sftpgo_login.png)

 ### 2. Send a file from our local to SFTPGo.
 >**Remember**: We are doing everything from a user login, so we first need to create a user in the SFTPGo UI.

-To save a test file in SFTPGo, we will go to our terminal and log in with the following command:
+To save a test file in SFTPGo, go to our terminal and log in with the following command:

 ```sh
 sftp user@sftpgo.example.com
 ```

-Later, after creating a test .txt file, we will save it in SFTPGo inside a folder called "example" *(We can also save it directly in the root directory; it's just a test to see the possibility of navigating and organizing files within SFTPGo)*.
+Later, after creating a test .txt file, we will save it in SFTPGo inside a folder called "example" *(It's can also be saved directly in the root directory; it's just a test to see the possibility of navigating and organizing files within SFTPGo)*.

 ```sh
 sftp> mkdir /example